Can a Freezer Be Kept in an Unheated Garage? Here’s What You Need To Know

 Credit: Sydney Rae / Unsplash

-• Humidity: As is the general rule when it comes to food storage, humidity is not your friend.
+• Humidity: As a general rule, when it comes to food storage, humidity is not your friend.
 If you live in a humid climate, you may notice rust develop on the coils.
 A dry climate works best for food storage.

 • Insulation: Is your garage insulated?
 If yes, this helps to reduce temperature fluctuations.
 So even if your garage is unheated and you live in a mild climate, you might be able to keep a garage freezer.
 If you have an uninsulated garage, you may need to consider insulating it, or creating a custom insulated space for the freezer.